 Within the London conurbation, High Speed UK will closely follow the corridor of the Midland Main Line, which offers by far the best 'axis of approach' to the proposed terminus at Euston.
 This renders the MML locally unsuitable as a primary freight route; and in any case, this route bypasses the major freight terminals in the Willesden area.
-Accordingly, Eurogauge UK will follow the WCML (now relieved of much of its trunk traffic by HSUK) northwards from Willesden to Watford Junction, where it will join the single-track St Albans Abbey branch.
+Accordingly, Eurogauge UK will diverge from the Midland Main Line just north of the M25 at the site of the projected Radlett freight terminal, and it will connect to the single-track St Albans Abbey branch.
 This line was constructed with passive provision for future doubling, which should greatly facilitate the necessary upgrade to 2 tracks.
-A short link following the M25 will allow Eurogauge UK to connect to the Midland Main Line.
+South of Watford, Eurogauge UK will follow the route of the WCML to Willesden.
+As with the Midland Main Line further north, diversion of most of the trunk intercity traffic to High Speed UK will relieve capacity pressures sufficiently to permit the necessary upgrades without undue disruption.